-3. The use of the site for events, including the use of the dwelling as a bridal suite, shall be limited to no more than 28 event days within a calendar year as defined in paragraph 5 of the Event Plan received on 10 June 2020, with each event capped to a maximum hire period of 46 hours.
+3. The use of the site for events, including the use of the dwelling as a bridal suite, shall be limited to no more than 28 event days during the period from 1 May to 30 September in each year.
+As defined in paragraph 5 of the Event Plan received on 10 June 2020, each event shall be capped to a maximum hire period of 46 hours.
 There shall be a maximum of 28 days with amplified music and/or a licensed bar per calendar year.
+No other events, regardless of the number of attendees, shall be held at the site in addition to the 28 event days authorised by this permission.